Skip to content

 oxide-auth

-Sanctum-style API tokens.
 PersonalAccessToken entity published into your project via vendor:publish sanctum.
 Authenticatable + HasApiTokens traits for any user entity.
-Auth helper for verification, Hash::make / Hash::check bcrypt wrappers (BCRYPT_ROUNDS-compatible with Laravel), auth_middleware::<U>(), abilities([...]), ability([...]) middleware.
+Auth helper for verification, Hash::make / Hash::check bcrypt wrappers, auth_middleware::<U>(), abilities([...]), ability([...]) middleware gates.

 oxide-macros